HopYy/Movie-APP/README.md

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+How to run it?
+-navigate to client folder in your terminal
+-type 'npm install' in your terminal (to install all modules that has been used in this project) -type 'npm start' in your terminal to start application

 Happy coding and movie watching! 🚀🎉